MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 For each service call, there is a documented list of required and optional parameters.
 Parameter values are expected to be UTF-8 compliant and URL-encoded.

-The DeployR API currently supports both JSON and XML formats for data exchange.
+The DeployR API currently supports the JSON format for data exchange.
 Consequently, each method requires the use of the ***format*** parameter in order to specify how the request and response data on the call will be encoded.

+>In the next release, the XML format will been deprecated.

 While all parameters are specified as a name/value pair, some parameter values require complex data.
-Whenever complex data is required, a JSON/XML schema defines how these values are to be encoded.
+Whenever complex data is required, a JSON schema defines how these values are to be encoded.
 For more information on the schema definitions and specific examples of relevant service calls, refer to section [Web Service API Data Encodings](#encode-r-object-data-for-use-on-the-api).

 ### API Response Code Overview